rasjidzz/SimpleCalculator_GUI/README.md

 # SimpleCalculator_GUI
-for exercises and educational purposes
+for exercises and educational purposes using C# Programming Language